 They say a picture is worth a thousand words.
-If so, what does the one above say to you?
+If so, what does the one below say to you?

 PS – Sorry that it’s blurry.
 It’s a picture of a picture taken by my parents…

 There are many reasons why siblings grow apart – family separations, significant age gaps (most say it’s anything over 3 years), parental influence or lack thereof, personality conflicts, physical distance, etc.

 I’ve known my sister, S, for 32 years and 15 days.
 We’re 4 years and 11 months apart (now you know my age <insert eye roll>) which most would say puts us into the category of “significant age gap”.
 But, I’m happy to say that she’s one of my best friends.
 And I, the older and wiser of us, attributed the reason of our closeness to me, until recently.

 4 years is a long time to be without a sibling.
 Especially for a child who was very happy in her own world and did fine without someone treading on her territory or stealing her attention.
 Mind you, us first-borns have no idea that we might feel this way until our lives are interrupted by another.
 Hence my face in the picture above.

 Before S was born we were a family of three.
 But after, we suddenly jumped to a family of eight because family from India came to stay with us to help with child care.
 At one point my aunt (dad’s oldest sister), maternal grandparents and paternal grandmother all lived with us under the same roof.
 We were only all together for a short period of time and mostly, they switched in and out for a few years.